adilkoondhar/tindog-site-clone/README.md

 ## Technologies Used
 - **Bootstrap:** Bootstrap is implemented to create a responsive design.
 - **CSS:** Custom styling is implemented using CSS to create an aesthetically pleasing design.
+- **HTML:** The fundamental markup language for creating structured web documents, providing the backbone for content presentation and organization.